RocksSavage/RocksSavage/README.md

 - 👀 I’m interested in cool stuff!
 - 🌱 I’m currently learning cool stuff!
 - 💞️ I’m looking to collaborate on cool stuff!
-- 📫 How to reach me ... not yet.
-Not today.
+- 📫 Checkout savagethink.ml for a cooll thought.

 <!---
 RocksSavage/RocksSavage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.